Mental Illness Part 4 – Panic Disorder; Help for Parents

 My daughter began to show signs of high anxiety in high school.
 Her behavior baffled me.
 I couldn’t figure out what was going on.
 Was she over-reacting or trying to get attention?

-The symptoms can be distressing and mysterious.
+The symptoms of panic disorder can be distressing and mysterious.
 You know something’s wrong, but can’t put your finger on it.
 If this is your situation, you might find this information helpful.
-As overwhelming as panic disorder can be, please be encouraged to know this mental health issue is highly treatable.
+As overwhelming as aa panic disorder can be, please be encouraged to know this mental health challenge is highly treatable.

 Many who are diagnosed with panic disorder develop intense anxiety between episodes.
-It’s not unusual for a person living with it to develop phobias about, for example, supermarkets or other everyday places or situations associated with past episodes.
+For example, it’s not unusual for a person living with this to develop phobias about supermarkets or other everyday places and situations associated with past episodes.
 Usually long-term, distressing, and restrictive, phobias can lead to other serious problems, such as depression.
 As the frequency of panic attacks increases, a person may begin to avoid situations where they fear another attack may occur or where help would not be immediately available.

 SYMPTOMS